la2050/archive/_projects/2016/carpe-la-collaborative-augmented-reality-play-experience-for-families-of-los-angeles.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  CARPE LA is mobile experience designed to get teams of kids and adults outside to play a story-driven, location-based game in parks throughout LA.
+Through a series of summer events at which CARPE LA will be played, teams will collaborate to unlock the open spaces in their neighborhoods.
 project_impact: >-
   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Number of parks with intergenerational play opportunities"]